tosolveit/ActOnData/unlocking-the-power-of-terminal/README.md

 # ActOnData

 ## IMPORTANT
-If you don’t need to generate a larger dataset, you can simply download the pre-generated data.csv file in this directory.
+If you don’t need to generate a larger dataset, you can simply download the pre-generated data.csv file and sample_data_inconsistent folder  in this directory.

 ## 1. Install virtualenv
 If virtualenv is not already installed, you can install it using pip (Python’s package manager).